HIV Test FAQ

 This HIV blood test is a fourth-generation HIV lab test that uses an immunoassay methodology as recommended by recent CDC guidelines.
 Known as an HIV antigen / antibody test, this blood test checks the blood for antibodies to HIV-1 and HIV-2 and for the presence of the p24 antigen.
 Blood antibodies to HIV-1 and HIV-2 imply that the immune system has been previously exposed to it and has produced antibodies to counteract the exposure.
 The p24 antigen is a viral protein that makes up a good part of the core of the HIV virus and is detectable in the first few weeks after an infection.
 The p24 antigen provides earlier information about the possibility of an HIV infection as HIV antibody levels take slightly longer to rise.
 This form of HIV testing is highly accurate and negative results effectively eliminates HIV exposure if done within the correct timeframe.
 Currently, subsequent testing for high-probability exposures is recommended at six weeks, three months and six months in the event that the antibody or antigen testing was done too early and blood levels were not yet high enough to be detected.

 To get an HIV test near you, just order online and get your blood drawn at Quest Diagnostics.
 Once the HIV lab report is ready, it will be available for download.
 As can be seen on the sample HIV lab results above, negative HIV test results will be reported as non-reactive.
+A positive result suggests a prior exposure to HIV.
+This HIV test can detect an HIV infection as early as 14 days after exposure.
+For earlier HIV detection, refer to the HIV-1 RNA test.
+This HIV test is part of the more comprehensive STD test panel.

 - A doctor's lab order